Cattle markets in Canada and the United States are being knocked around with uncertainty due to the threat of COVID-19.

 “That is one of the reasons the markets are under so much pressure,” he said.

-South of the border the USDA has said it will ensure food inspectors will be able to continue working to keep the supply chain moving, said Lane.
+South of the border, the U.S. Department of Agriculture has said it will ensure food inspectors will be able to continue working to keep the supply chain moving, said Lane.

-The border between Canada and the U.S. has been closed to non-essential travel but trade should continue.
+The border between Canada and the U.S. has been closed to non-essential travel but trade is expected to continue, he said.